NetSys/demi-applications/src/main/scala/spark/docs/cluster-overview.md

 Specifically, to run on a cluster, the SparkContext can connect to several types of _cluster managers_ (either Spark's own standalone cluster manager or Mesos/YARN), which allocate resources across applications.
-Once connected, Spark acquires *executors* on nodes in the cluster, which are worker processes that run computations and store data for your application.
+Once connected, Spark acquires *executors* on nodes in the cluster, which are processes that run computations and store data for your application.
 Next, it sends your application code (defined by JAR or Python files passed to SparkContext) to the executors.
 Finally, SparkContext sends *tasks* for the executors to run.